Password-Classified/easyNeuron/README.md

 --------

 ## Exceptions
-easyNeuron uses the basic builtin exceptions that are in the standard lab
+easyNeuron uses the basic built-in exceptions that are in the Standard Library.

 ## Classes
 ## Classmethods